aurelio-amerio/techytok/_posts/2019-12-20-lesson-scope.md

 ## Local Scope

 Let's start with a construct we are already familiar with: a function.
-A function declaration introduce a scope, which means that each variable declared inside a function lives inside the function: it can be accessed freely inside the function but cannot be accessed outside of the function, which is good!
+A function declaration introduce a scope, which means that each variable declared inside a function lives inside the function: it can be accessed freely inside the function but cannot be accessed outside the function, which is good!
 Thanks to this property we can use the names most suitable for our variables (x, y, z, etc.) without the risk of clashing with the declaration of other functions.

-If a value computed inside a function is needed outside of the function it is a good idea to return that value instead of modifying a global constant external to the function.
+If a value computed inside a function is needed outside the function it is a good idea to return that value instead of modifying a global constant external to the function.
 As a rule of thumb, a function should rely only on its input parameters and return only the variable which may be useful for further computations.

 Let's see an example of a variable which exist inside a function (local scope) but doesn't exist in the global scope: